 What is this course about?

-Nmap: Network Scanning Basics and Advanced Techniques covers how to use one of the most powerful and flexible network scanners available.
-It is the scanner that other scanners are measured against.
 This course will start off with the basics of network scanning with Nmap and move into how you can use it safely and effectively in your network.
-We will use practical examples and demonstrations to show how you can use Nmap right now!
+You will use practical examples and demonstrations to learn how to use Nmap right now!

 What students are saying: